Monterey Bay Aquarium Research Institute: Research vessels

 In 2021, MBARI unveiled the intention to construct a new research vessel, the RV David Packard.
 The ship's exterior was completed and was launched in October 2022.
-The ship was delivered in March, 2025.
+The ship was delivered in March 2025 and began performing science missions in summer 2025.

 Underwater vehicles

 MBARI has been a pioneer in the development and scientific use of two types of underwater robots—remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs).
 ROVs are robotic submersibles that are connected through a very long tether to a ship at the sea surface.
 They are controlled by pilots and researchers on board the surface ship.
 AUVs are robotic submersibles that are programmed at the sea surface and then released to collect data autonomously, with little or no human intervention.

 MBARI's ROV Doc Ricketts is a four kilometer depth-rated vehicle, named after the pioneering marine ecologist Ed Ricketts.
 ROV Doc Ricketts has been deployed from the R/V Western Flyer since 2009, when it replaced ROV Tiburon, which had been deployed from the R/V Western Flyer since 1997.